Skip to content

 By default, the MySQL driver maps tinyint(1) fields to boolean: 0=false, non-zero=true.

 MyBatis does not handle this mapping automatically.
-If you do not want tinyint(1) to be mapped as boolean type:
+If you don’t want to map tinyint(1) to boolean type:

-• Add the parameter tinyInt1isBit=false to the connection URL, as shown below:
+• Add the parameter tinyInt1isBit=false to your connection string, as shown below:

 jdbc:mysql://127.0.0.1:3306/mp?tinyInt1isBit=false

-Reason: Two pagination interceptors are configured!
-Check the configuration file or code and keep only one!
+Cause: Two pagination interceptors are configured!
+Check your configuration file or code and keep only one!

 How to Return the Primary Key After Insert

-The primary key will automatically be set to the ID field of the entity after insertion, so you only need to call getId().
+After an insert operation, the primary key is automatically set to the entity’s ID field, so you only need to call getId().

 How to Query Specific Fields in MP

-EntityWrapper.sqlSelect configures the fields you want to query
+Use EntityWrapper.sqlSelect to configure the fields you want to query

 2.x